 Margo Knorr was elected to serve McLean County constituents and began her service to the Garrison Diversion board of directors in 2023.
 She sits on the Public Relations Committee.

 Steve Forde, Nelson County

 Steve Forde was elected to serve Nelson County constituents and began his service to the Garrison Diversion board of directors in 2023.
 He sits on the Recreation Committee.

 Kyle Blanchfield was appointed represent Ramsey County in 2021.
 He is a member of the MR&I Committee.

 Kelly Klosterman, Richland County

-Kelly Klosterman has been a board member since 2007 and currently serves on the Executive Committee and chairs the Agriculture Committee.
+Kelly Klosterman has been a board member since 2007 and currently serves on the Agriculture Committee.
 He farms near Mooreton.
 Kelly is also a member of the Richland County Soil Conservation District and ND State Soil Conservation Committee, and was recently appointed to serve on the Carrington Research & Extension Center Advisory Board.
 He and his wife, Mickie, have two children.

 Jim Pellman, Sheridan County

 Sheridan County voters elected Jim Pellman to serve as Garrison Diversion’s Sheridan County director, replacing Tim Schindler, who retired from the board in 2016.
 Jim holds a seat on the Engineering & Operations Committee.
 He grew up in Mantador and attended school at NDSU, graduating with a B.A. in Ag Economics.
 For nearly 25 years, Jim worked as the vice president of the First National Bank in McClusky, while farming in his “spare” time.
 Since retiring from the bank, Jim enjoys farming full-time.
 He lives in McClusky with his wife, Candace.
 They have two boys who work on the family farm.